pgmac/pgmac.github.io/_posts/2023-12-26-lvm-filesystem-extend.md

 7. `df`<br/>
    Gaze in wonder at all the additional storage you have available to you now

-Other commands that might be helpful:
+Other commands that might be helpful:s

 Have a look at their manpages and/or --help system

 1. `partprobe`<br/>
    This informs the operating system about partition table changes.
+This is useful if/when your `lsblk`, `vgs` and/or `pvs` aren't seeing the updated numbers.
 2. `growpart`<br/>
-   This will rewrite the partition table so the partition takes up all the space it can
+   This will rewrite the partition table so the partition takes up all the space it can.
+This is more useful for systems NOT using LVM.
 3. `resize2fs`<br/>
    The resize2fs program willresize ext2, ext3, or ext4 file systems.
+This is more useful for systems NOT using LVM.
 4. `fsadm`<br/>
    This utility checks or resizes the filesystem on a device.
+This is used by some internal systems.
+YMMV.
 5. `fdisk`<br/>
    Display or manipulate a disk partition table.
+You can create and destroy your file systems in here.
+You have been warned.